Get Started with Cash Management

 To activate your debit card:

 To find out if your card is still on its way or to request a new card:

 If you decide to downgrade from Cash Management or close your brokerage account entirely, you’ll receive the prorated interest earned that you've earned intra-month leading to your downgrade or brokerage account closure.
 Starting the day you downgrade or close your account, you’ll no longer earn interest on your uninvested cash.

+You can downgrade from Cash Management as long as you do not have pending card transactions.
 Any pending card transactions will either settle or expire, depending on the type of transaction.
 While most pending authorizations will settle within a few days, some pre-authorization transactions (such as a hold in advance of a hotel stay) may result in an extended hold.
-Transactions that settle will go from “Pending” to “Complete” and will appear in your transaction history.
+Transactions that settle will go from Pending to Complete and will appear in your transaction history.
 If a hold on a charge in your account expires before the charge settles, we’ll release the money.
-When this happens, the charge will disappear from the “Recent” section in your app.
+When this happens, the charge will disappear from the Recent History section in your app.

 Keep in mind, once you downgrade from Cash Management or close your brokerage account, your debit card will no longer work and any new transactions will be declined.